reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

       ```

       ![](./media/az11-5.png)

-      Verify that your query is entered correctly, and then, at the top of the query editor, click **Save query (3)**.

       > **Note**: This query looks at the events coming into the **temperature** Input, and groups by a Tumbling Windows of 15 seconds, then it checks if the average temperature value within that grouping is greater than 25.
 If the average is greater than 25, then it sends an event with the **command** property set to the value of **reset** to the **alert** Output.
 For more information about the **TumblingWindow** functions, reference this link: [https://docs.microsoft.com/en-us/stream-analytics-query/tumbling-window-azure-stream-analytics](https://docs.microsoft.com/en-us/stream-analytics-query/tumbling-window-azure-stream-analytics)